 At the end of the day, usually installs are just the first step in your acquisition funnel.

-Many App marketers say that their goal is to get more installs.
+Many App marketers say that their goal with marketing is to get more installs.
 But should it be the main goal?
 A more reasonable answer is that you will want users to make in-app purchases and drive sales!
 Or if your goal is to get more ad revenue from people using the app, you would want them to be active inside the app and actually use it instead of just installing, opening it once, and then forgetting.

 That’s why it’s crucial to know what’s happening after the install has taken place.
 Do you understand which channels actually drive installs of good quality that will go on to use the app and make purchases?
-Or which channels will get you very low-quality users who might not even open the app after installing?
+Or which channels get you very low-quality users that might not even open the app after installing?

 To track all the different events happening after the install, and to attribute them to a certain partner, you will need a tracking/attribution partner.